-In 2022 their focus has been on the digital world.
+In 2022 their focus was on the digital world.
 Social media plays a huge role in parenting nowadays, with parents, and anyone looking after a baby going onto Instagram for tips and hacks.
 However, there are lots of images and tips that go viral which can sadly increase the risk of SIDS occurring.
 This year The Lullaby Trust are saying #letskeepitclear and reminding everyone of their simple and easy to follow safer sleep advice.

 All a baby needs is a firm, flat sleep space that is clear of toys, bulky bedding and accessories and a simple blanket or baby sleep bag.